 Carol toured Switzerland with Johanna Tucker and The Country Larry Band, playing bass as well as adding vocals.

-Busier than ever, she plays with several venues including her popular 3-piece group, The DV8’s, the Tom Sorce Group, Best of Everything, and Big O.
+Busier than ever, she plays with several venues including her popular 3-piece group, The DV8’s, Drive with Horns, the Tom Sorce Group and miscellaneous others.
+She’s one busy gal!

 Guitar & Vocals